MiamiOH-CSE274/Portfolio/README.md

 21 - Determine space and time requirements of common data structure methods
 -----
-TODO: For each pair of data structures listed here, write a short essay comparing and contrasting them in terms of their running times for different operations.
+For each pair of data structures listed here, write a short essay comparing and contrasting them in terms of their running times for different operations.
 (7 points each)

-* Array-based list vs. Linked List
+Array-based list vs. Linked List
+	In an array-based list, the run time of get() and set() is O(1).
+However, add() and remove() are O(n).
+	In a linked list, the run time of add() and remove is O(1).
+Get() and set() are both O(n).
+	If you are keeping track of the size using an external variable, size() will always be O(1) no matter which option you chose to use.

 * Binary Search Tree vs. Hash Table
 * Adjacency List vs. Adjacency Matrix

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----
-TODO: Define/describe each of the following terms, as they apply to memory management in C++
+Define/describe each of the following terms, as they apply to memory management in C++

-* The call stack (not to be confused with the stack data structure!)
+The call stack - The call stack is a "buffer" that everything that needs to be handled gets placed in.
-* The heap (not to be confused with the heap data structure!)
-* Address
-* Pointer
+The heap - The heap is a place in the RAM that stores all the dynamic variables that the program will use.
+It is "freed" after the program finishes.
+Address - An address is the place that an object is stored in the computer's memory that can be accessed and computed.
+Pointer - A pointer is a variable that has a value equal to the address of another variable.
+It is used to reference the area in memory quickly.

-TODO: Answer the following questions about memory management and dynamic variables
+Answer the following questions about memory management and dynamic variables

-* What is a memory leak, and why is it bad?
+What is a memory leak, and why is it bad?
+	A memory leak is when an entity is not deleted in C++.
+It is bad because it will slow down the program since the object is stored in memory, but it 		cannot be accessed by the code.

-* What is a dangling pointer (or dangling reference), and why is it dangerous?
+What is a dangling pointer (or dangling reference), and why is it dangerous?
+	A dangling pointer is a pointer that does not point toward a valid object of the right type.
+It is kind of like a memory leak, in that it is still 		pointing to something that is not there anymore, and is wasting memory and RAM.

-* What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
+What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?
+	A destructor is the opposite of a destructor; it deletes the entity in question.
+In Java, this is something that automatically happens.
+However, we 		need this in C++ because we cannot allow the entity to remain if it is not being used anymore because it takes up space that could be filled by 		something else.
+It keeps the program running in an efficient and quick way.

 5 - Create collection classes using templates in C++
 ----